Artist: LiveStream Setup Help

 LiveStream: How Does Payment Work?

-Artist Payment Amount
+Artist Payment Amount (LiveStream Only)

 A common question among artists is how does your pay structure work?
 Even though a lot of artists have booked shows with us and are aware of our pay scale for local shows, the pay scale for Afton LiveStream shows is setup differently.
 So we will dive in deeper to go over just how that process works.